nucleuscloud/neosync/README.md

 Some resources to help you along the way:

-- [Docs](https://docs.neosync.dev) for comprehensive documentation and guides
+- [Docs](https://docs.neosync.dev) for comprehensive documentation and guides: Note these are still a work in progress.
   - [Slack](https://join.slack.com/t/neosynccommunity/shared_invite/zt-1o3g7cned-OTBKzNj3InDm1YmpYdqRXg) for discussion with the community and Neosync team
   <!-- - [Github](https://github.com/nucleuscloud/neosync) -->
 - [Twitter](https://twitter.com/neosyncloud) for the latest updates